Football-Analytics-UCU/Real-Madrid/README.md

 ### Structure of the repository

 1. Data - placement of the main data scraped by us

-2. Images - all pictures that were made as a result of our work

-3. Src - a folder directory for each team member containing their work files
+2. Src - a folder directory for each team member containing their work files

 ----------